Costs lawyers are regulated legal professionals who specialise in law relating to legal costs

 Look for job vacancies at:

 Try to build a network of contacts from any work experience you do or any interviews you attend.
-Staying in touch with mentors or teachers may also present opportunities at a later date.
+Staying in touch with mentors or teachers may also present opportunities later.

 Find law firms you're interested in and attend open days or recruitment fairs.